-Darius James and Val Jeanty: April 19, 2019 (Updated three months ago)
+Darius James and Val Jeanty: April 19, 2019 (Updated four months ago)

 Tags: african american musicians, african american writers, alphabet city, autobiography, black identity, bondage, colorism, darius james, death, donald goines, drugs, electronic music, fiction, genocide, haitian drumming, haitian vodou, hip hop, hippies, homelessness, improvisation, in common writers series, interactive performance, musical performance, new york city, nightmares, novels, patriotism, percussion, performance, pop culture, public transportation, punks, racism, sexualized bodies, storytelling, subway, sun ra, the arsenio hall show, the lab, the lower east side, tompkins square park, val jeanty, violence, walt disney, walter and elise haas fund, war, whiteness